The Online Guide to Traditional Games

 The game of Pall Mall, known by a variety of names, is a genuinely Royal game that appears to have been played primarily by Western European royal families and the higher aristocracy (although the man-servants and caddies were liable to have a go if no-one was looking).

-A lot has been written about the game in England and the fact that a London Street is named after it gives it a certain momentum that it doesn't necessarily deserve - not only was it played by a tiny minority of the populace but only three Pall Mall alleys are known to have existed in the whole of Great Britain.
+A lot has been written about the game in England and the fact that a London Street is named after it gives it a certain momentum that it doesn't necessarily deserve - not only was it played by a tiny minority of the populace but I am only aware of the existence of four Pall Mall alleys in the whole of Great Britain.
 Nonetheless, it is historically interesting from the point of view of the games historian because it the close cousin of two wholly popular modern sports - Golf and Croquet.